JAndrassy/WiFiEspAT/README.md

 The buffers size can be changed in WiFiEspAtConfig.h or set on build command line.
 The TCP TX buffer can be set to 0 and the RX buffer must be at least 1 (for peek()), but then please use buffers in sketch for example with [StreamLib's](https://github.com/jandrassy/StreamLib) wrapper class BufferedPrint.

 The size of the UDP TX buffer can be set to zero in WiFiEspAtConfig.h if the complete message is sent with one print(msg), one write(msg, length) or with write(callback).
 Otherwise the size of the UDP buffers limits the size of the message.
-If the composed message is larger then the buffer it will be send as partial UDP messages.
-If the size of received message with AT1 is larger then the UDP TX buffer, the message will be dropped (with WiFi.getLastDriverError() set to EspAtDrvError::UDP_LARGE).
+If the composed message is larger than the buffer it will be send as partial UDP messages.
+If the size of received message with AT1 is larger than the UDP TX buffer, the message will be dropped (with WiFi.getLastDriverError() set to EspAtDrvError::UDP_LARGE).

 To set different custom sizes of buffers for different boards, you can create a file boards.local.txt next to boards.txt file in hardware package.
 Set build.extra_flags for individual boards.
 For example for Mega you can add to boards.local.txt a line with -D options to define the macros.